aka-lem/aka-lem/README.md

 ---
 ### 👩‍💻 About Me:
-I am a Fullstack/Backend engineer!
+I like to type.
-- I am a recent graduate with a B.S in Computer Science
+- B.S in CS
 - I love learning new things
-- In my free time I enjoy journaling, TFT, creating projects with friends, and designing games
+- In my free time I enjoy journaling, drawing, TFT, creating projects with friends, and designing games

 ---
 ### 🛠️ Languages and Tools :